 Franchising allows you to enjoy owning a retail site, having your own team and running a branch of a business, but it also restricts you to the broader processes of the brand you’ve bought into.
 There are many other pros and cons to consider before taking the plunge as a franchisee.

-Pros and Cons of Franchising
+Pro and Cons of Franchising

 - You’re buying into a proven brand.
 This is especially true if you choose to work with some of the world’s biggest franchisors like McDonald’s and Subway.
 You get the backing and support from a brand whose track record has been profitable, and whose future prospects look bright.
-For many, this is reason enough to choose the path of a franchisee
+For many, this is reason enough to choose the path of a franchisee.

 - Quick growth.
-With a brand like Subway for example, you can bet you’ll have new and return customers visiting your store throughout the entire day.
+With a brand like Subway, for example, you can bet you’ll have new and return customers visiting your store throughout the entire day.
 With a good brand and a good location, growing a franchise can take far less time than an independent company.

 - Support.
 The level of support on offer varies from business to business, but there’s usually plenty of assistance (financial and otherwise) to get your franchise off the ground — it’s in the franchisor’s interest at the end of the day.
-Some businesses will have you complete a crash course, covering everything from book-keeping to running social media, whilst others may offer 24-hour support or your very own personal franchise coach.
-In any case, compared to starting an independent business on your own, a franchise most definitely gives you a guiding hand and plenty of experience-based knowledge to take advantage of
+Some businesses will have you complete a crash course, covering everything from book-keeping to running social media, while others may offer 24-hour support or your very own personal franchise coach.
+In any case, compared to starting an independent business on your own, a franchise most definitely gives you a guiding hand and plenty of experience-based knowledge to take advantage of.

 - Location, location, location.
 Finding and securing a location is one of the biggest initial costs when starting a business.
 Many an entrepreneur has found themselves settling for less than their dream location because of costs and other logistics.
 With a franchisor behind you, you have the experience and funds to secure a prime-location branch on the high street or local shopping centre.
 Franchisors will think very carefully about where to place their next venture.